Violent Crime Attorney in Los Angeles

 If you are convicted, a permanent criminal record can make future employment, housing, and other life opportunities difficult, and you will lose your gun rights.

-MISDEMEANOR VIOLENT CRIMES are less serious but can still result in jail time and/or large fines.
+Misdemeanor violent crimes are less serious but can still result in jail time and/or large fines.

 Examples of misdemeanor violent crimes include: